pmcharrison/psynet-mirror/docs/implementations/gibbs.rst

    One way of achieving this is by including a :class:`~dlgr_utils.timeline.ResponsePage` object in the event sequence.
-   The user must also set the prespecify the number of pages in the :attr:`~dlgr_utils.trial.mcmcp.MCMCPTrial.num_pages` attribute.
+   The user must also set the prespecify the number of pages in the :attr:`~dlgr_utils.trial.gibbs.GibbsTrial.num_pages` attribute.

-.. automodule:: dlgr_utils.trial.mcmcp
+.. automodule:: dlgr_utils.trial.gibbs
     :show-inheritance:
     :members: